Best Hiking Boots of 2017

 Analysis and Test Results

 Comfort is king when it comes to footwear, and nowhere is this more important than crushing miles on the trails and off.
-Due to the trend of making hiking boots lighter, many are comfortable right out of the box.
-The Hoka Tor Summit Mid and Keen Targhee II Mid define initial comfort.
-The Salomon Quest 4D II and Lowa Renegade GTX Mid are especially comfortable for midweight boots, and unlike many other products in their midweight class, they feel great from day one.
-Heavyweight models have traditionally needed a break-in period to comfortably mold to your foot.
-We noted three main attributes when considering comfort:
+Due to the trend of lighter hiking boots, many are comfortable out of the box.
+The HOKA ONE ONE Tor Summit Mid and Keen Targhee II Mid define initial comfort.
+The Salomon Quest 4D II and Lowa Renegade GTX Mid are comfortable for midweight boots, and unlike many other products in their midweight class, they feel great from day one.
+The following chart displays the scores of the individual products in terms of comfort.

 How the foot feels in the footbed